ProgerXP/TextPub/README.md

 > Depending on your configuration (see below) you can also set **auto** and remove **handles**.
 However, the autoloader option should always be present.

-> Default configuration allows serving of **txt**, **html** and **php** pages out of the box if they are located under TextPub's `storage/` or `public`/ (there are more actually, see the *path* option below).
+> Default configuration allows serving of **txt**, **html** and **php** pages out of the box if they are located under _TextPub_'s `storage/` or `public`/ (there are more actually, see the *path* option below).

 ## Configuration
-All configuration is done in **textpub/config/general.php**; this file contains extensive description so please refer there for the latest information.
+All configuration is done in **textpub/config/general.php**; this file contains extensive descriptions so please refer there for the latest information.

 A brief overview of what you can customize follows.

 - **ext** sets which file extensions are served and how they are formatted
 - **formatter** specifies default formatter for those not listed in **ext**
-- **layout** sets the name of the view used to output formatted pages; by default it refers to the bare but complete XHTML view coming with TextPub (`views/text.php`) - it can serve as an example and show which variables are always available
+- **layout** sets the name of the view used to output formatted pages; by default it refers to the bare but complete XHTML view coming with _TextPub_ (`views/text.php`) - it can serve as an example and show which variables are always available
 - **index** sets the name of page to be served when a text directory is requested (without an explicit page name)
 - **cache** sets which page formats are cached and how
 - **debug** turns on logging of some debug info
-- **as** enables registering of the named routes for configured text pages
+- **as** enables registration of the named routes for configured text pages
 - **single** tells that a specific page is a single page rather than a directory (group of pages)
-- **404** sets the page used to output 404 requests instead of Laravel default 404 response
+- **404** sets the page used to return 404 responses instead of Laravel default 404 handler
-- **paths** lists the actually served pages - can be absent if **handles** is specified in the bindle configuration (see the _Installation_ section); if it's present it's an array of the same options as listed above overriding global options of the same name
+- **paths** lists actually served pages - can be absent if **handles** is specified in the bindle configuration (see the _Installation_ section); if it's present it's an array of all options listed above overriding global options of the same name

 ### Paths
 Each **paths** item can contain **path** option to specify where page file(s) is located physically.

-If it's an **absolute** value _:bundle_, _:lang_ and _:page_ are replaced with the path to TextPub root, current request language and requested page correspondingly
+If it's an **absolute** path `:bundle`, `:lang` and `:page` are replaced with the path to _TextPub_ root, current request language and requested page correspondingly

-If it's **relative** TextPub searches the page file in the following locations, returning the first he finds:
+If it's **relative** _TextPub_ searches the page file in the following locations, returning the first it finds:

 1. :bundle/languages/:lang/:page
 1. :bundle/storage/:lang/:page